Ahau-NZ/Ahau/mobile/README.md

       - [x] update ssb-crut
         - [x] update all modules to be using same version of ssb-crut (all possible except 1 case)
         - [x] in src/nodejs-project patched ssb-crut to not require ssb-db2
+      - [ ] commented out a script that copied libsodium.so
+        - file didn't exist
+        - may need to check it's there...
       - [ ] sodium-native-nodejs-mobile may specify targetSdkVersion=\"21\" (currently at 21)
       - [ ] Build tools errors...
           ```